-- 5.1 Existing Functional Plans Metro shall continue to develop, amend, and implement, with the assistance of cities, counties, special districts, and the state, statutorily required functional plans for air, water, and transportation, as directed by ORS 268.390(1), and for solid waste as mandated by ORS chapter 459. - 5.2 New Functional Plans New functional plans shall be proposed from one of two sources: - 5.2.1) The Regional Policy Advisory Committee may recommend that the Metro Council adopt findings designating an area or activity of metropolitan significance for which a functional plan should be prepared; or - 5.2.2) The Metro Council may propose the preparation of a functional plan to designate an area or activity of metropolitan significance, and refer that proposal to the Regional Policy Advisory Committee.
+5.1 - Existing Functional Plans - Metro shall continue to develop, amend, and implement, with the assistance of cities, counties, special districts, and the state, statutorily required functional plans for air, water, and transportation, as directed by ORS 268.390(1), and for solid waste as mandated by ORS ch 459.

+5.2 - New Functional Plans - New functional plans shall be proposed from one of two sources:

+5.2.1) The Regional Policy Advisory Committee may recommend that the Metro Council designate an area or activity of metropolitan significance for which a functional plan should be prepared; or 5.2.2) The Metro Council may propose the preparation of a functional plan to designate an area or activity of metropolitan significance, and refer that proposal to the Regional Policy Advisory Committee.

 Upon the Metro Council adopting factual reasons for the development of a new functional plan, the Regional Policy Advisory Committee shall oversee the preparation of the plan, consistent with these goals and objectives and the reasons cited by the Metro Council.
-After preparing the plan and seeking broad public and local government consensus, using existing citizen involvement processes established by cities, counties, and Metro, the Regional Policy Advisory Committee may propose the plan to the Metro Council for adoption.
-The Metro Council may act to resolve conflicts or problems impeding the development of a new functional plan should such conflicts or problems prevent the Regional Policy Advisory Committee from completing its work in a timely or orderly manner.
+After preparing the plan and seeking broad public and local government consensus, using existing citizen involvement processes established by cities, counties, and Metro, the Regional Policy Advisory Committee shall present the plan and its recommendations to the Metro Council.
+The Metro Council may act to resolve conflicts or problems impeding the development of a new functional plan and may act to oversee preparation of the plan should such conflicts or problems prevent the Regional Policy Advisory Committee from completing its work in a timely or orderly manner.